vinhti-eu/vinhti-eu/README.md

 I like to get lost in documentation, as well as technical literature.
-Outside of Development, my passions include Climbing, Chess and Music.
+Outside of Development, my passions include climbing, chess and music.

-I am currently working on Wgelo, a fullstack Elo tracking project
+I am currently working on Wgelo, a fullstack elo tracking project

 <h3>
 <table>